Links to Useful Websites

 Meldreth Community Archive

 This is part of the Cambridgeshire Community Archive Network and was created by Meldreth Local History Group following our formation in 2007.
 We no longer add to the archive, but it includes some images that are not on this website.

 Meldreth Local History Group Facebook page

-Run by Meldreth Local History Group, our Facebook page has almost 500 followers.
+Run by Meldreth Local History Group, our Facebook page has over 700 followers.
 We post an item related to Meldreth’s history every Thursday and the page is searchable.

 Meldreth Matters is the village’s monthly magazine.
 First published in 1988, issues from January 2015 onwards are available online.

 Meldreth Parish Council